 Many faculty in the Chemistry department conduct research continually.
 Opportunities to work on research in the areas of mechanistic investigations, materials synthesis, development and optimization of new synthetic methods, environmental monitoring and remediation, as well as developing new methods of chemical education are all projects that welcome the participation of our STEM majors.
-Current research projects accepting student researchers are:
+Current research projects inlcude:

-If you would like to participate in one of these projects, or suggest a research project of your own, use the link at left to apply for an undergraduate research position.
+If you would like to participate in one of these projects, or suggest a research project of your own, contact the professor you are intersted in working with.

 Besides the research opportunities available at Carroll, the National Science Foundation supports summer undergraduate researchers at other institutions.
 A stipend, typically $4-5K, and housing are frequently covered by the program.
 A wide variety of research projects are available, at U.S. institutions both nearby (Montana State University) and far away.
 A complete listing of host institutions and research foci are available at the NSF-REU website.